sadjordan/Skylight/README.md

             - Use lyrics.ovh to get the lyrics
     - Save the lyrics (might want to implement a db song paths and lyrics are stored for efficiency instead of interating through the whole folder)
     - OPTIONAL: Sync lyrics to music (more difficult, but we will see)
+    - Improve the system of getting artist and song details; allows users to directly modify or provide the details
+    - lyrics.ovh is very unreliable
+    - Improve the formatting of the lyrics
+    - Allow users to directly add or edit lyrics for any song (may have to wait for UI)

 Future features:
 - Weighted skips